naumovic/vergeco/content/pages/home.md

 ---
 Hey👋

 My name is Mihajlo.
 I'm a skilled digital analytics and product specialist.
-I worked with some great teams at Sunsuper, REIQ and Vroom to optimise the experience and increase website conversion.
+I worked with some great teams at Sunsuper, REIQ and Vroom to optimise digital experience and increase website conversion.

 > ### What is vergeCo?